 Madison, WI 53711

-Computer and network security breaches seem to be in the news every day, and they’re costing the organizations that fall prey millions of dollars.
-In fact, IBM reports that the average cost per incident rose yet again in 2019 to $8.1 million for U.S companies, more than twice as much as the global average.
+Computer network security breaches seem to be in the news every day, and they’re costing the organizations that fall prey millions of dollars.
+In fact, IBM reports that the average cost per incident in 2020 was $8.64 million for U.S companies, more than twice as much as the global average.
 The healthcare industry remains the most vulnerable and experiences the highest average losses.

 The facts surrounding cybersecurity can be downright scary, and protecting your system is critical.
-Yet, it can be a challenge for small- and medium-size organizations that don’t have a full-time IT staff to oversee system maintenance.
+Yet, it’s hard to know how to secure a network, especially for small- and medium-sized organizations that don’t have a full-time IT staff to oversee system maintenance.

-It’s hard to know how to protect your network.
-Fortunately, there are a number of network security best practices that business owners can implement today to secure their data and build more impenetrable protection against hackers and viruses.
+Fortunately, there are a number of computer network security best practices that business owners can implement today to secure their data and build more impenetrable protection against hackers and viruses.

 Firewalls are becoming more and more sophisticated (right along with hackers) and the latest are integrated network security platforms that consist of a variety of approaches and encryption methods, all working in tandem to prevent breaches.

 Hopefully, by now your employees know to avoid default passwords or phrases like “password,” “12345” and their dates of birth.
 In addition to using passwords that feature both letters, symbols and numbers — and some uppercase letters — for added security, require employees to regularly change any personal passwords used on systems that have access to business networks (your business will have its own, but many computers also allow personal passwords).

 Let employees know that when choosing passwords, substituting letters with similarly shaped characters, like “pa$$w0rd” for “password,” is a bad idea.
 Hackers are onto that trick!